How to take a bike on a TER train: my experience

 2. Only use the dedicated bike carriages

-3. Get to the train station as early as possible
+3. Get to the train station at least 30 minutes early

-5. Don’t panic if the bike racks are already full
+4. Don’t panic if the bike spaces are already full

-It’s always nice to get onto the train and find no other bikes in the bike racks, but that’s not always the case.
+I always like getting onto the train and finding no other bikes in the bike racks, but that’s not always the case.
 Lots of people take their bikes on TERs in France and it is not unusual to find the bike rack space full.
-If you get on the train and the racks are full you have a few options.
-The first is to check another carriage on the train.
-Many TER services will have more than a single carriage with bike racks, so check if there is space elsewhere.
+So what should you do if you find yourself on the train and no space for your bike?
+My recommendation is not to panic, I have been on many trains where there are more bikes than allocated spaces and everyone has stayed on the train and arrived at their destination.

 The final option is to get off and take your bike on the next TER service.
 This is not always convenient and the next train may be hours away but it may be your only option if the train is really full or the guard either does not let you on or asks you to get off.

 5. Purchase your tickets online and as early as possible